-The purpose of a preliminary assessment is to record and establish the basic facts, assess if the alleged facts can be substantiated, check what supporting documentation or other materials can be found, preserve and secure basic evidence and assess whether the opening of an investigation is justified.
+It aims to assess, among other things, if the alleged facts can be substantiated, check what supporting documentation or other materials can be found, preserve and secure basic evidence, and determine whether, or not, an investigation is justified.

 If based upon the results of the preliminary assessment, the Director of Internal Oversight finds that sufficient grounds exist, they may decide to open an investigation in order to establish relevant facts and, if needed, make recommendations in this connection.
 The investigation could consist inter alia in the collection and securing of physical, documentary, digital, or testimonial evidence, and the production of a confidential investigation report.